All Episodes

 Imagine you're a womanizer out there.

-Imagine you're a philander around watching this.
+Imagine you're a philander watching this.

 Oh my gosh, this was painful to watch.

-You know it is amazing.
+You know, it is amazing.

-We have a guy who hated the Reagan tax cuts of 1986, this guy that flew the airplane into the IRS building, and the media is doing everything it can to connect this guy to the Tea Party movement.
+And the media is doing everything it can to connect this guy to the Tea Party movement.

 Meanwhile, a real lunatic, this professor from the University of Alabama Huntsville, who killed her brother, who opened fire on six or ten other professors, they still have not attached her to any political party other than to say she was obsessed with Obama.

-But they're not blaming Obama, and they're not trying to tie this woman to some fringe of the Democrat Party.
+But they're not blaming Obama and they're not trying to tie this woman to some fringe of the Democrat Party.

-This is typically it's another page right out of the playbook.
+It's another page right out of the playbook.

 We got lots to do here, folks.

-Rush Limbaugh, the EIB network back right after this.
+Rush Limbaugh, the EIB network, back right after this.

 Open line Friday, Rush Limbaugh back, having more fun than a human being should be allowed to have.